LaudateCorpus1/shanalikhan.github.io/_posts/2019-08-01-Settings-sync-configurations.md

 - *forceDownload* : `false` by default.
 If you set it to `true` it will overwrite the existing settings everytime the download process initiated either manually or on start.
 - *syncExtensions* : `true` by default.
 It allows Settings Sync to sync your extensions list in gist so when you download it will automatically install the extensions list in code.
 - *removeExtensions*: `true` by default.
 When syncExtensions is `true` and extensions list are downloaded.
 It allows Setting Sync to remove those extensions which are not a part of downloaded list of extensions.
 If you want to sync with new extensions and dont want to remove extra extensions keep this config to `false` Settings sync will not delete extensions.
-- *askGistName*: `false` by default.
-When set to `true` allows user to set Gist name while creating new one.
-Very helpful when you have multiple environments ( e.g Home Settings, Work Settings ) you can name those gist and download them by identifying.